Art Walks CLT

 Artist Info: @thekylemosher

 Story: Fine artist, gallery artist and street artist, Kyle Mosher’s work is all around Charlotte.
-Maybe you saw his mural on the South End Lovers Art Trail.
+Maybe you saw his "Amour" mural on the South End Lovers Art Trail.
 Mosher’s aesthetic is rooted in his study of illustration, Cubism, his collage and cut paper style with some classical figures thrown in as well sometimes.
-But here it is all letters!
+But here it is all letters and graphics!

 Key Formal Elements: